 Cover with the remaining muffin batter.
 Using a mini silicone spatula and water, smooth out the tops.

 Top with roasted chopped pecans.
+You can uses walnuts instead if you prefer.

 To freeze leftover muffins, just wrap them individually in plastic wrap and place in the freezer for up to a couple of months.
 When you're ready to eat one, just unwrap it and put in on the counter for about 30 minutes until thawed.